-Visit the Musee du Petit Palais
+See the artwork at Musee du Petit Palais

-Also in the historic center of Avignon is the Musee du Petit Palais, a cardinal’s palace turned art gallery.
+Also in the historic center is the Musee du Petit Palais, a cardinal’s palace turned art gallery.
 It contains a world-class collection of Renaissance works from Italy and from the Avignon school, all dealing with Christian themes.
 These include prominent works by Botticelli, Carpaccio, and Giovanni di Paolo.

 Depending on your level of interest in the details, a walk through the museum will take about an hour.
 In addition to the impressive artworks, the museum is also home to a garden café.

-Be mesmerized at the Les Halles market
+Browse Les Halles market